adjust/dev-docs/docs/ios/reference/ADJThirdPartySharing.md

 Use this class to communicate a user's third party sharing preferences.
 Send this information to Adjust's servers using the [`trackThirdPartySharing` method](ios-trackThirdPartySharing-invocation).

-% classMethod initWithIsEnabledNumberBool
+% Class method initWithIsEnabledNumberBool

-:::{function} initWithIsEnabledNumberBool (isEnabledNumberBool)
+:::::{function} initWithIsEnabledNumberBool (isEnabledNumberBool)
 :noindex:

 Creates a third party sharing object initialized with a **nullable boolean** value